kicaj29/sql/README.md

 *SSDT3refToDacpac.sqlproj* shows to reference *dacpac* file.
 *Dacpac* file is out of *sqlproj* compilation.

-NOTE: in case of referencing *dacpacs* there is no easy workaround for issue with not executing pre-deployment and post-deployment scripts from the referenced *dacpacs*.
+NOTE: in case of referencing *dacpacs* there is no easy workaround for issue with not executing pre-deployment and post-deployment scripts from the referenced *dacpacs* in case of using option *Include composite objects*.

 One possibility is to unzip referenced *dacpacs* and copy their pre-deployment and post-deployment script to some folder in the *sqlproj* that is on the top (root).
 Next they can be referenced using option *:r* in the root *sqlproj*.

+Another way is to **do not use** *Include composite objects* option and run every *sqlproj*/*dacpac* individually.
+In this case it is wise to take care that all *sqlproj*/*dacpac* will be executed in one transaction so in case of some errors the whole published will be rolled-back and there will not be a need to restore database from backup files.